sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Security.md

 <br>

-**Always use HTTPS  to protect information in transit** [Blazor Server]
+### Always use HTTPS to protect information in transit.

-SignalR is the mechanism used for communication between a client and the server.
-A Blazor Server application normally uses the transport that SignalR negotiates, which is typically WebSockets.
+SignalR is the mechanism used for communication between a client and a Blazor Server application.
+These applications will use the transport that SignalR negotiates, which will normally be WebSockets.
-A Blazor Server application doesn't ensure the integrity and confidentiality of the data sent between the server and the client, so HTTPS is required.
-Blazor Server uses SignalR for communication between the client and the server.
-Blazor Server normally uses the transport that SignalR negotiates, which is typically WebSockets.

-Blazor Server application doesn't ensure the integrity and confidentiality of the data sent between the server and the client, so HTTPS is needed to ensure Always use HTTPS.
+A Blazor Server application doe not have mechanisms to ensure the integrity and confidentiality of the data exchange between the clients and the server.
+HTTPS needs to be configured to provide data integrity and information confidentiality.

+Applies To: Blazor Server
 <br><br>